Stability and robustness of mathematical quasicrystals under statistical convergence: Introduction

 So we can take the Fourier Transform of the realization $X_{\xi}$ as follows:

-We are concerned with the problem of whether or not we can recover $\widehat{\delta_X}$ almost surely from the observations of $\widehat{\delta_{X_{\xi}}}$.
-Let us be precise about what we mean by {\em recovering}; we say that $X$ is {\em Fourier-recoverable from its random perturbations} (or just {\em Fourier-recoverable}) $X_{\xi}$ if there exists a (deterministic) continuous map $\Phi:\mathcal{M}(\R^d)\to \mathcal{M} (\R^d)$ (here $\mathcal{M}(\R^d)$ denotes the spaces of complex Radon measures in $\R^d$ with the vague topology; see Section \ref{ssec:diffraction} for more details) so that
+We are concerned with the problem of whether or not we can recover $\mathcal{F}_X$ almost surely from the observations of $\mathcal{F}_{X_{\xi}}$.
+Let us be precise about what we mean by {\em recovering}; we say that $X$ is {\em Fourier-recoverable from its random perturbations} (or just {\em Fourier-recoverable}) if there exists a (deterministic) continuous map $\Phi: \mathcal{M}(\R^d)\to \mathcal{M}(\R^d)$ so that

 we call the map $\Phi$ in the above definition the {\em recovering map}.
-In \cite{almostsure1, almostsure2, almostsure3} it was shown, under certain control of the noise of the perturbations, that quasicrystals are Fourier-recoverable by a very explicit formula; more precisely, almost surely the following holds for every $\lambda\in\R^d$
+In \cite{almostsure1, almostsure2, almostsure3} it was shown, under certain control of the noise of the perturbations, that quasicrystals are Fourier-recoverable by a very explicit formula; more precisely, almost surely the following holds for every $x\in\R^d$: